bao-project/bao-ci/README.md

 - A [docker container](docker/Dockerfile) definition which provides a reproducible enviroment for running the checks.

-Besides these two main pilars, the repository contains a number of configuration and template files used by the tools and CI process in general.
+Besides these two main pillars, the repository contains a number of configuration and template files used by the tools and CI process in general.

 Although we use GitHub Actions for the remote CI pipeline, all workflow steps are rab in the docker container by calling the rules defined in makefile.

+The following checks are provided:

+- gitlint: checks commit messages follow the conventional commit style
+- license: for checking source files contain an SPDX license identifier
+- pylint: python formatting and linting
+- yamllint: yaml formatting and linting
+- format: C formatting
+- tidy and cppcheck: C static analysis
+- misra: MISRA C checking

 ## Setting up CI in a repository